Introduction

 Making sure we continue to provide quality services to the public and at the same time meet future community needs are priorities in our financial planning.

-Our plans for 2025 and beyond include investment in new buildings, training facilities, vehicles, and equipment, in line with our community risk management plan, which sets out how we will keep people in Lancashire safe.
+Our plans for 2026 and beyond include investment in our buildings, training facilities, vehicles, and equipment, in line with our community risk management plan, which sets out how we will keep people in Lancashire safe.

 Next steps